-Reporting a workplace accident to your employer is not the same as filing a workers’ compensation claim, which will become necessary if you are not provided an adequate or fair amount of benefits.
+Reporting a workplace accident to your employer is not the same as filing a workers’ compensation claim, which will become necessary if you are not provided adequate or fair benefits.

 Why Would You Wait to File a Workers’ Comp Claim?

-Need help figuring out if you can still file for workers’ comp after a workplace injury in Illinois?
+Need help to figure out if you can still file for workers’ comp after a workplace injury in Illinois?
 Leonard Law Group offers comprehensive legal assistance to workers from all industries and backgrounds.
 Contact us today to learn more.